- 1 Chicken Breast

 It pairs well with any vegetable or starch and is a healthy and lean meat.

-Follow the below easy 4 steps and you will have perfectly cooked and juicy chicken every time!
+Follow the below easy 4 steps on how to cook chicken breast and you will have perfectly cooked and juicy chicken every time!

 Let's Talk Tools